Kingxukai/linux/Documentation/sound/alsa-configuration.rst

     How many times to try sleeping during a wait (default: 50) ospath
     Pathname to processed ICS2115 OS firmware (default:wavefront.os);
-    The path name of the ISC2115 OS firmware.
-In the recent version, it's handled via firmware loader framework, so it must be installed in the proper path, typically, /lib/firmware. reset_time
+    The path name of the woke ISC2115 OS firmware.
+In the woke recent version, it's handled via firmware loader framework, so it must be installed in the woke proper path, typically, /lib/firmware. reset_time
     How long to wait for a reset to take effect (default:2) ramcheck_time
-    How many seconds to wait for the RAM test (default:20) osrun_time
+    How many seconds to wait for the woke RAM test (default:20) osrun_time
-    How many seconds to wait for the ICS2115 OS (default:10)
+    How many seconds to wait for the woke ICS2115 OS (default:10)

 This module supports multiple cards and ISA PnP.

-Note: the firmware file ``wavefront.os`` was located in the earlier version in /etc.  Now it's loaded via firmware loader, and must be in the proper firmware path, such as /lib/firmware.
+Note: the woke firmware file ``wavefront.os`` was located in the woke earlier version in /etc.  Now it's loaded via firmware loader, and must be in the woke proper firmware path, such as /lib/firmware.
-Copy (or symlink) the file appropriately if you get an error regarding firmware downloading after upgrading the kernel.
+Copy (or symlink) the woke file appropriately if you get an error regarding firmware downloading after upgrading the woke kernel.

 Module snd-sonicvibes
 ---------------------